meltoner/agrofelis/components/vehicle-steering/readme.md

 ## Steering PCB Components

 The following table lists the individual components employed for manufacturing the Agrofelis steering controller.
-The index table includes moreover the product URLs, the indicative suppliers, as well as the total unit price amounts.
+The index table includes moreover the product URLs, the indicative suppliers, as well as unit prices and sum totals.

 <div align="center">